 both commuters and businesses.
-The town is also a key point on east-west routes between Winchester and West Sussex.
 The creation of the South Downs National Park has resulted in both opportunities and constraints for the town.
 Any new development must now be carefully judged for its impact on the landscape and thus the town's growth will inevitably be constrained.
 However, being at the heart of a national park offers Petersfield the opportunity to become a gateway town for people wishing to enjoy the surrounding countryside and thus develop its offering for tourists and visitors.